JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Resource Type

 Describes a type of resource, which in ammo's case usually describes which weapons can use it.

+For instance, a "Light Arrow - Standard" and a "Light Arrow - Wounding" both share the Resource Typer "Light Arrow".
+Therefore, any Combat Roll that has an Resource Type of "Light Arrow" could use either of these arrows.

 ### Dice Pool Mod